Tech foundations

 Find a subscription platform that offers comprehensive, configuration-based and pre-built capabilities for the frontend, as well as automation within the customer journey.

-The recurring nature of subscriptions poses a lot of unique challenges in designing business processes and automating them with technology.
-The first customization won't seem like a big deal, nor will the second, but as time goes on and the system becomes more complicated you become increasingly committed (notwithstanding contract terms).
-The entire operation becomes evermore costly to develop, and both logistically and financially cumbersome to maintain over time.
+The recurring nature of subscriptions presents unique challenges in designing and automating business processes with technology.
+The first customization may not seem significant, nor the second, but over time, as the system grows more complex, businesses become increasingly tied to homegrown solutions.
+The entire operation becomes progressively more costly to develop and both logistically and financially cumbersome to maintain.

 About keylight